zallison/bash-prompt-package/README.md

 ## More Info

 Most functions will degrade gracefully, and can be controlled by environment variables.
-For example to turn off display of the "date" module try `export BPP_DATE=0`
+For example to turn off display of the "date" module try `BPP_ENABLED[DATE]=0`

 Each element is run through a "decorator" function, the built in one simple surronds the text with "❰" and "❱".
 I'm sure someone out there can find a better use.